jbnunn/substack-ai-transparency-tracker/README.md

 # Substack AI Transparency Tracker

-A Chrome extension that helps writers track and mark AI-generated or AI-modified content in their Substack posts.
-A useful too for providing transparency about AI usage with detailed statistics and annotation management.
+A Chrome extension that helps writers track and mark AI-generated or AI-modified content in their Substack posts and jeffnunn.com pages.
+A useful tool for providing transparency about AI usage with detailed statistics and annotation management.

 ![Demo of Substack AI Transparency Tracker](example.gif)